michaeljclark/graphstorm/README.md

 ==========

-GraphStorm is an OpenCL accelerated force-directed graph layout engine intended for layout and visualization of large graphs.
+GraphStorm is an OpenCL accelerated force-directed graph layout engine intended for layout and visualization of medium-sized graphs.
 GraphStorm includes a simple OpenGL accelerated 2D UI toolkit.

 ![Graphstorm Screenshot 1](/screenshot-1.png)